Introduction

 Conclusion

-Since the requirement is to increase the recycling and efficiently remove the pollution and dumping of the electronic waste from all over the world.
+The requirement is to increase recycling and efficiently remove the pollution and dumping of electronic waste from all over the world.
 That’s why in above all the solutions are provided with an evaluation of their cost, efficiency and practical implementation.

 The third one a different solution and costly a bit expensive but a reliable and long lasting automated system.

-All the three possible solutions could be applied for two main reasons.
-The first one is to reduce the dumping of the electronic waste and the second one is making the profit.
-All the three solutions are highly reliable and sustainable.
+All three possible solutions could be applied for two main reasons.
+The first one is to reduce the dumping of electronic waste, and the second one is to make a profit.
+All three solutions are highly reliable and sustainable.

 References